ethanimproving/Family-Ideas/Parenting/Social/Diagnostic Statements/Ethan Miller.md

 People with D personalities tend to be confident and place an emphasis on accomplishing bottom-line results.

 ## Influence

 People with i personalities tend to be more open and place an emphasis on relationships and influencing or persuading others.

 ## Steadiness

 People with S personalities tend to be dependable and place the emphasis on cooperation and sincerity.

 ## Conscientiousness

-People with C personalities tend to place the emphasis on quality, accuracy, expertise, and competency.
+People with C personalities tend to place the emphasis on quality, accuracy, expertise, and competency..

 ## Sep 11, 2022